The linear programming optimum for packings in classical association schemes: Linear programming

 To prove Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}, we will derive a feasible solution of the primal LP~\eqref{eq:LPprimalCodes} and of the dual LP~\eqref{eq:LPdualCodes} for each considered association scheme such that the objective function values of both feasible solutions coincide.
 By the strong duality theorem, this will imply Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.

-To construct a feasible solution of the dual LP~\eqref{eq:LPdualCodes}, we will apply the following theorem due to Delsarte.
+To construct a feasible solution of the dual LP~\eqref{eq:LPdualCodes}, we will apply the following theorem.
 It restates Corollary~\ref{cor:dualLPcodes} for $Q$-polynomial association schemes by using the orthogonal polynomials associated with the $Q$-polynomial structure.